Community Development Infrastructure Program

 You are eligible to apply for the CDIP grant if your group falls into one of these categories:

-A community of interest is a group who has identified common concerns that impact a geographic area of the city.
+A community of interest is a group that has identified common concerns that impact a geographic area of the city.

 To be eligible for the CDIP grant, your group must have an organizational structure in place to initiate and follow through on projects and account for finances.